vivitt/astro-portfolio/src/data/blog/the-collab-lab-week-8-9.md

 title: "Participating in The Collab Lab: Week #8 & #9"
 pubDate: 2024-04-09
 author: "Viviana Yanez"
+layout: "../../layouts/BlogPostLayout.astro"

-excerpt: "During the final weeks of the project, we focused on improving the user interface's look of our app.
+description: "During the final weeks of the project, we focused on improving the user interface's look of our app.
 We collected some inspiration in a mood board and then started by creating some mockups for the different views in our app."
 ---

 During the final weeks of the project, we are focusing on improve the user interface's look of our app.
 We collected some inspiration in a mood board and then started by creating some mockups for the different views in our app.